checkelmann/synthetic-service/README.md

 ## Configuration

-The Service will listen for the `sh.keptn.events.deployment-finished` event, and will create a Synthetic Monitor in Dynatrace with the `deploymentURIPubli` as check URL.
+The Service is listening for the `sh.keptn.events.deployment-finished` event, and will create a Synthetic Monitor in Dynatrace with the `deploymentURIPubli` as check URL.
 You can add a label `"SyntheticManuallyAssignedApp": "APPLICATION-XYZ` to your event to assign the monitor to an application.

 ## Development